Hvar - Split

 Harbour of Hvar, 7, Riva, 21450, Hvar, Croatia

-Located on the Adriatic Coast, Croatia’s second-largest city is an enticing mix of historical landmarks, beautiful beaches and delicious cuisine.
-The lively city also acts as a gateway to some of Croatia's stunning islands, making it a great base for day trips.
+Located on the Adriatic Coast, Croatia’s second-largest city is an enticing mix of natural beauty, rich history and vibrant culture.
+Whether you fancy exploring ancient landmarks, relaxing on sun-soaked coves, sipping cocktails on the seafront, tucking into fresh seafood or admiring stunning views, Split has something for everyone.
+The lively city also acts as a gateway to some of Croatia's stunning islands, making it a great base for day trips too.

 Combining beaches and sights, Split has enough to keep you busy for a week or even longer.
 Some of our top things to do in Split include: